 Mason’s Famous Lobster Rolls

 This lobster-centric chain sources its shellfish straight from the chilly waters of Maine.
-Go for the classic dressed with chilled mayo and lemon butter; the Connecticut Roll, which is just lobster meat and warm butter on a bun; or the lobster salad roll—lobster tossed with mayo, celery and lemon.
-Better yet, guild the lily with a lobster BLT roll (because bacon makes everything better-right?).
-If you’re extra hungry, the Bar Harbor packs a bun with 50% more lobster meat, including lobster tail.
+Go for the “classic” dressed with chilled mayo and lemon butter; the Connecticut roll, which is just lobster meat and warm butter on a bun; or the lobster salad roll—lobster tossed with mayo, celery and lemon.
+Better yet, gild the lily with a lobster BLT roll (because bacon makes everything better, right?).
+If you’re extra hungry, the supersize Bar Harbor packs a bun with 50% more lobster meat, including lobster tail.
 243 W. Falls Station Blvd., Falls Church, and 4017 Campbell Ave., Arlington (Shirlington)

 Patsy’s American

-Lobster rolls are on the menu year-round during lunch and dinner at this easygoing eatery from Great American Restaurants in Tysons.
+You’ll find lobster rolls year-round during lunch and dinner at this easygoing eatery from Great American Restaurants in Tysons.
 Enjoy lobster salad piled high on a house-baked, buttery grilled roll, accompanied by roasted corn on the cob and fresh, hand-cut fries.
 8051 Leesburg Pike, Vienna (Tysons)

 Quarterdeck

-Arlington’s go-to spot for steamed crabs since 1979, this casual eatery also has a Maine-style lobster roll on offer.
-It comes with about 6 ounces of lobster meat served on a warm, split top bun with a side of fries and cole slaw.
-You’ll find oysters, shrimp, burgers and gluten-free crab cakes on the menu too, but the biggest draw here is Chesapeake blue crabs.
+Arlington’s go-to spot for steamed crabs since 1979, this casual eatery also has a Maine-style lobster roll on offer, for those who don’t like getting Old Bay under their fingernails.
+The lobster roll comes with about 6 ounces of lobster meat served on a warm, split top bun with a side of fries and coleslaw.
+You’ll find oysters, shrimp, burgers and gluten-free crab cakes on the menu, too.
 1200 Fort Myer Drive, Arlington (Rosslyn)

 Randy’s Prime Seafood and Steaks